-- Alucon regards that the responsibility to society is responsible for the conduct of all employees. - Alucon shall promote and support the implementation of CSR on environmental protection, in order to improve the quality of employees' life and local community can be lived with each other happily. - Alucon shall continue on promoting and supporting the employees' activities engaged with the local community including awareness. - 4.
-All levels of management must act as a good role model in encouraging the good responsibilities to society on environmental protection and participation on local community development.
+- Alucon regards the responsibility to society as responsible for the conduct of all employees. - Alucon shall promote and support the implementation of CSR on environmental protection, in order to improve the quality of employees' life so the local community can be lived with each other happily. - Alucon shall continue promoting and supporting the employees' activities engaged with the local community including awareness. - All levels of management must act as good role models in encouraging good responsibilities to society on environmental protection and participation in local community development.
 This is to motivate employees to follow. - Employees must be aware of the company's responsibility to society in terms of environmental protection and participation in local community development.